HackedRico/packer-window-srv-2022/README.md

 ## Security Notes

-- Default credentials are for development use only
+- Default credentials are for development use only; update the `winrm_password`, local account password, and disable auto-logon outside a lab
-- Change passwords in production environments
+- `setup-ansible.ps1` lowers password complexity requirements and enables HTTP WinRM—reinstate stronger policies for secure deployments
-- Consider disabling unnecessary services
+- Replace the self-signed WinRM certificate with one issued by a trusted CA if HTTPS access is required
-- Review firewall configurations
+- Consider disabling unnecessary services and reviewing firewall configurations before exposing the VM

 ## License

-This template is provided as-is for educational and development purposes.
+This project is available under the [MIT License](LICENSE).

 ---